AndersDeath/diary2/000-current.md

 # 09 March - Thursday - 161 of immigration

 This day was extremely hard.
 Depression is covering me again.
 It looks like I really have bi-polar disorder.
 Maybe it is just a reflection of situation of my job.
 I still don't have interest in DR SMILE's project.
 It still looks like a shit.
 Management is awful.
 I cannot wait a moment when I join to another company.
+It's really painful to work for a company that you don't want to work for.s